 DNR Registration / Game & Fish Licenses

 CHANGE IN SERVICES UNDER COVID-19In an effort to provide a safe environment for the public and our employees, DNR services are available by appointment or by using our secure drop boxes.
 This is the fastest way to get your transaction completed and is contact free!
 Game & Fish Licenses must be purchased in person.
-Walk-in customers may be accommodated on a limited basis.
-We will do our best to serve you depending on capacity and appointment cancellations.
+Walk-in service is available in limited capacity based on staffing levels and appointment cancellations.

 ATV's, OHM's and ORV's